Herman Sarens Soediro: Later life

 While assigned to Madagascar, Herman spent his time by hunting and later smuggled Zanzibar cloves from the country to Indonesia.
 He was later recalled to Indonesia due to this activity once it was discovered in 1977.
 Once fully retired from the armed forces, Herman established a nightclub and expanded his private business interests to hotels and boxing rings.
 He also became a boxing promoter, one of his first high-profile matches being that of Saoul Mamby vs Thomas Americo.
 He also took up acting roles, appearing in at least 12 movies.

 Around 1970, Herman had acquired control of a 3-hectare plot of land in South Jakarta, and converted it to an equestrian and sports club which was active until the fall of Suharto.
 The Armed Forces Headquarters sued Soediro, claiming that the land had been donated to the armed forces and that Soediro who was a representative had illegally maintained control over it and failed to properly convert the land to institutional ownership.
 According to the armed forces, Soediro was offered a 2.5-hectare plot in Bekasi and some cash for the land in 1986, but he rejected the offer.
 Since 2005, Soediro was listed in the Indonesian Armed Forces' wanted list related to the dispute.
 Soediro was arrested by military police in January 2010 after he failed to appear at a military tribunal, and he eventually agreed to cede the land to the armed forces following the Jakarta Military Tribunal's decision in June 2010.

 Soediro died at the Pertamina Central Hospital on 11 July 2010 due to complications from his heart and kidney disease.
 He was buried with a military funeral the following day at his family's cemetery in Banjar, West Java.

 Family

 Soediro was married twice, and from the marriages he had four children.
 He married his first wife Tinawati on 21 August 1958.
-His second wife, Hadijah, whom he married in 1967, was also the widowed second wife of Ahmad Yani.
+His second wife, Hadijah, whom he married in 1967, was the widowed second wife of Ahmad Yani.